GHHassan/webAssessment/api/ReadMe.md

 This does not return anything and neither it can be accessed via http request.
 it provides the common properties and methods to its children.
-Its methods includes sanitiseString(), sanitiseInt(), normaliseString(), initialiseSQL(), checkAllowedParameters(), checkCredentials(), validateToken()  getBearerToken(), and checkAllowedMethods().
-Most of the methods listed above are self  exlanatory of thier potential functionalities.
+Its methods includes sanitiseString(), sanitiseInt(), normaliseString(), initialiseSQL(), checkAllowedParameters(), checkCredentials(), validateToken(),
+getBearerToken(), and checkAllowedMethods().
+Most of the methods listed above are self
+exlanatory of thier potential functionalities.
 However, the ambiguos ones such as normaliseString() returns the string with
-the first letter in capital and the rest of in lower case, checkAllowedMethods() checks whether the http request method is allowed by the endpoint.
+the first letter in capital and the rest of in lower case, checkAllowedMethods() checks
+whether the http request method is allowed by the endpoint.

 ## 1 Developer Enpoint
 GET /developer